Community Supported Agriculture

 What if there is something I don’t like or I want more than what is given in the share?

-We will have an exchange basket for people to swap out unwanted items with items other members have left behind.
+We will have an exchange table for people to swap out unwanted items with items other members have left behind.
 This is super helpful for the few things you really can’t stand or you have just had too much of.
-But if you are very picky about what vegetables you will eat, then the CSA probably isn’t for you.
+But if you are very selective about what vegetables you will eat, then the CSA probably isn’t for you.
 Extra vegetables can be purchased in addition to your share, if availability allows.
 We are always open to suggestions of how to adjust the shares to meet your needs.
-But, at the same time, we are trying to find a middle-of-the-road approach that makes most people happy and everyone has different tastes.
-Participation in a CSA does require flexibility and creativity on your part.
+We are trying to find a middle-of-the-road approach that makes most people happy, yet everyone has different tastes.
+Which is to say that participation in a CSA does require flexibility and creativity on your part.

 What will I do with these newly discovered vegetables?

 We provide recipes on our website to help you learn to use your newly discovered vegetables.
-We will also send out weekly emails in advance of pick-up, informing you of what you will be receiving that week and helpful tips for storage or other information.
+We will also send out weekly emails in advance of pick-up, informing you of what you will be receiving that week and helpful tips for how to use and storage the produce.